Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

 \end{lem}

 \begin{proof} The proof in \cite{ChelkakWan} works also for the directed triangular lattice, as besides the convergence results of the last section it only requires the identity above, and estimates on the massive Green function, which follow from convergence to Brownian motion.
-One might at first be worried as the right-hand side of \eqref{eq:mystery} is not linear in $Z$, whereas the limit of the discrete Green function for the triangular lattice is $\frac{\sqrt{3}}{2}$ times the limit on the square grid.
-However, the additional factor of $\frac{\sqrt{3}}{2}$ is actually needed for the sum to converge to a Lebesgue integral, see the remark after Proposition \ref{prop: green convergence}.
-Therefore $P_{\Omega_t}^{(m)}(z,a_t)$ is $\frac{\sqrt{3}}{2}$ times the massive Poisson kernel in \cite{ChelkakWan}. \end{proof}
+One might at first be worried as the right-hand side of \eqref{eq:mystery} is not linear in $Z$, whereas the limit of the discrete Green function for the triangular lattice is $\sqrt{3}$ times massive Green function (see Proposition~\ref{prop: green convergence}.
+However, the factor $\sqrt{3}$ combines with the $\tfrac12$ in \eqref{eq:mystery} to make the sum over the triangular lattice to converge to a Lebesgue integral, see the remark after Proposition \ref{prop: green convergence}. \end{proof}

 As a corollary we obtain the following convergence of martingale observables.
 Fix a subsequential limit $(\gamma_t)_{t \ge 0}$ of massive LERW on the directed triangular lattice, which a priori we know to be a simple curve (by absolute continuity with standard LERW), and parametrise it by capacity.
 Let $\Omega_t = \Omega \setminus \gamma([0,t])$.
 Let $a_t = \gamma(t)$ denote the tip of the curve at time $t$, which is on the boundary of $\Omega_t$.